-Third-party manufacturers and any third-party collaborators may be unable to successfully scale-up manufacturing of MGTA-145, MGTA-456 or our other current or future product candidates in sufficient quality and quantity, which would delay or prevent us from developing MGTA-145, MGTA-456 or any other product candidates and commercializing approved products, if any.
+Third-party manufacturers and any third-party collaborators may be unable to successfully scale-up manufacturing of our current or future product candidates in sufficient quality and quantity, which would delay or prevent us from developing our product candidates and commercializing approved products, if any.

-In order to conduct clinical trials of MGTA-145, MGTA-456 and our other current and future product candidates, we will need to work with third-party manufacturers to manufacture them in sufficient quantities.
-Our manufacturing partners or our third-party collaborators may be unable to successfully increase the manufacturing capacity of MGTA-145, MGTA-456 and our other current or future product candidates in a timely or cost-effective manner, or at all.
+In order to conduct clinical trials of MGTA-145, and our other current and future product candidates, we will need to work with third-party manufacturers to manufacture them in sufficient quantities.
+Our manufacturing partners or our third-party collaborators may be unable to successfully increase the manufacturing capacity of MGTA-145 and our other current or future product candidates in a timely or cost-effective manner, or at all.
 In addition, quality issues may arise during scale-up activities.
 If our manufacturing partners or collaborators are unable to successfully scale up the manufacture of our current or future product candidates in sufficient quality and quantity, the development, testing, and clinical trials of that product candidate may be delayed or infeasible, and marketing approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.